 Look!
 Aren’t these beautiful snowflakes the forgotten words of the poor?

 In this tale, a man is fired from his job because he wanted a pay raise.
 The rest of the small town exists in poverty as well while the management and societal overseers are kept in warmth and luxury.
 Winter is coming, and without proper wages, the poor cannot buy sweaters to keep them warm.
-Defeated, he returns home to his mother, her spinning wheel and their poverty.
-As he rests in depression and as if in a dream, he watches as his mother is caught in her spinning wheel and transformed into yarn.
+Defeated, he returns home to his mother, her spinning wheel, and their poverty.
+As he rests in the depression and as if in a dream, he watches as his mother is caught in her spinning wheel and transformed into yarn.

 He began to compose a poem written with the words of the poor to revitalize their dreams and desires.
-The words began to melt the snow, and the sweaters that were stored were given to them.
+The words began to melt the snow, and the sweaters, that were stored, were given to them.
 Their souls and spirits returned to them.
 The sun began to shine again to melt all the ice.
 Harmony and prosperity returned once more.

 A Poets Life, although made in the mid-70s, is still relevant to this day.
 It serves as a surreal rumination of today’s modern culture where the wealth of a few is warmed on the economic frailty of the poor, which continue to deny impartiality, will soon eventually lead to suffering for everyone.
 Beautiful cut-out animations are paired with stylish and distinctive backdrops that incorporate puppet theater offers viewers a unique style of storytelling and notes at the same time, societally conscious awareness.